 behind an iron grille - is the London Stone.
 An ancient stone believed to have been the Millarium (or central Milestone), which like its gilded prototype in the forum in Rome.
 Stones were set up in every Roman City to serve as centre milestones, from where distances and measurements were calculated.

 Almost opposite London stone is Cannon Street Station, which brings thousands of people every day from Surrey and Kent, built on the site of the original Roman fortress.

-London Stone displayed in a glass case with ornamental iron grill.
+London Stone as it used to be displayed in a glass case with ornamental iron grille

 The Present day London Stone's newly built display housing without the ornamental iron grille

 London Stone is currently housed in a dedicated Portland Stone enclosure within the developed 111 Cannon Street.
 The rehousing of the stone was launched by the Lord Mayor of London Alderman Charles Bowman and celebrated in a special event held on 4th October 2018.